arq5x/bedtools2/tutorial/answers.md

 ========================================

-1. Create a BED file representing all of the intervals in the genome that are NOT exonic.
+1. Create a BED file representing all of the intervals in the genome that are NOT exonic and are not Promoters (based on the promoters in the hESC file).

 Answer:

+    grep Promoter hesc.chromHmm.bed > hesc.promoters.bed

+    cat exons.bed hesc.promoters.bed | sort -k1,1 -k2,2n | exons.and.promoters.bed

-    bedtools complement -i exons.bed -g genome.txt > notexons.bed
+    bedtools complement -i exons.and.promoters.bed -g genome.txt > notexonsorpromoters.bed

 2. What is the average distance from GWAS SNPs to the closest exon?
 (Hint - have a look at the [closest](http://bedtools.readthedocs.org/en/latest/content/tools/closest.html) tool.)